Air Fryer Green Beans

 How long should I cook the green beans in the air fryer?

-Cooking air fryer green beans in the air fryer can take anywhere between 8-12 minutes, depending on the model of air fryer and temperature setting.
+Cooking air fryer green beans in the air fryer can take anywhere between 8-12 minutes, depending on the model of the air fryer and temperature setting.
 Keep an eye on them starting at the 7 or 8-minute mark.

 Air fryer green beans.

-Best Air Fryer Green Beans
+Crispy Air Fryer Green Beans

 5 from 112 votes